MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

-Donut Chart: Yearly Profit Margin by Country
+Donut Chart: Yearly Profit Margin by Country. <br/>
 Low margin is 5%, a healthy margin is 10%, and a high margin is 20% but can vary across industries.
 Value in percentage that shows how much profit a company makes for each dollar of revenue after subtracting costs.

-Area Chart: Yearly Profit Margin over Time
+Area Chart: Yearly Profit Margin over Time. <br/>
 Profit margin metrics can help companies understand their financial health and make decisions to improve it.

-Card visuals: YTD Profit  and  Quarterly Profit
+Card visuals: YTD Profit  and  Quarterly Profit. <br/>
 The amount of profit or loss an investment has made since the beginning of the current year.

-Line chart: Cost vs Revenue over time
+Line chart: Cost vs Revenue over time. <br/>
-Comparison of these to trends give us a perspective of how close they are getting to each other, and the downward trend they are following.
+Comparison of these two trends give us a perspective of how close they are getting to each other, and the downward trend they are following.

-Cluster Bar: Total taxes - Total cost - Net Revenue Another perspective of these important values.
+Cluster Bar: Total taxes - Total cost - Net Revenue. <br/>
+Another perspective of the relation of these important values.

-Slicer: Countries
+Slicer: Countries. <br/>
-Filters page visuals, except Stock and Product Slicer.
+Filters page visuals.

 <br/>